davidmoten/openapi-codegen/README.md

 IntelliJ IDEA detects and warns about use of Optional types in fields and method parameters.
 That's an unnecessary warning, I'd suppress it.

-An alternative to using Optional in a widespread fashion is to use `jakarta.annotation` `@Nullable` and `@Nonnull` annotations so that IDEs can provide some analysis of problematic null use.
+An alternative to using Optional in a widespread fashion is to use `jakarta.annotation` `@Nullable` and `@Nonnull` annotations parameters so that IDEs can provide some analysis of problematic null use.
 I chose not to do that but it's a valid approach too (both approaches have pros and cons).

 Here are some more benefits of Optional use in parameters: